Afkelly14/Project-6/README.md

 ## Issues

-- I had an issue trying to use Axios and decided to swtich to Fetch
+- I had an issue trying to use Axios and decided to switch to Fetch
-- Issue with the drinkSchema having another array inside
+- I had an issue with seeding the data using the .map function.
+The data was in an array and needed to add 'data[0].item.map' in order for the seeding to work correctly.